sillsdev/web-languageforge/README.md

 Download and install [Git for Windows](https://git-for-windows.github.io/).
 If you would like a full-fledged GUI for Git, you can install [Git Extensions](https://gitextensions.github.io/).

-After, WSL and Git are installed, you will need to perform an Ansible-assisted setup [described here](https://github.com/sillsdev/ops-devbox) in Ubuntu to install and configure a basic development environment.
+After, WSL and Git are installed, you will need to perform an Ansible-assisted setup [described here](https://github.com/sillsdev/ops-devbox) to install and configure a basic development environment.
 The **ops-devbox** repo will need to be cloned in Windows.
-You will need to ensure that repo is checked out with with Unix line endings, so that Linux can read them properly.
+You will also need to ensure that the repo is checked out with Unix line endings, so that Linux can read them properly.

 To clone **ops-devbox** with Linux line endings, open **Git Bash** in Windows (not **Bash on Ubuntu on Windows**) and run: